 Just as he had been before.

-I can’t disappoint the Dark Lord again, Abaddon told himself.
-I have to show the Demon Emperor that I am more than just the Destroyer.
+I can’t disappoint the Lord Emperor again!
+I have to show him that I am more than just the Destroyer.
 I have to show him I can be useful to him in other ways.

-Abaddon had once served a God for a thousand years and acted as he was directed to, as the Destroyer, and brought destruction upon his God’s enemies.
-However, once he was no longer needed as the Destroyer, he was tasked with doing other tasks or asked to change his ways, Abaddon had, eventually, been abandoned and left to die by his master when he wasn’t able to do anything else.
+Abaddon had once served a God loyally for a thousand years, acting as the Destroyer as he’d been told to, and brought utter destruction to his enemies.
+However, once that role was no longer needed, he was tasked with other tasks and told to change his ways.
+Eventually, Abaddon was abandoned and left to die by that God when he wasn’t able to do anything else than be the Destroyer.

-Now that he had been given a second chance to serve a master again, he wasn’t going to waste it and be abandoned again.
+Now he had been given a second chance to serve a master again, and he wasn’t going to waste it and be abandoned once more.

-Abaddon exhaled and continued his long march through the mountains, searching for signs of the giants.
+Abaddon exhaled and continued his long trek through the mountains, searching for signs of the giants.

-Mímir said that they must have some sort of base or place to live, so he just called it a village but, for all I know, these giants might live in big caves with hidden entrances, Abaddon thought.
-All I can hope for is that that isn’t the case.
+Mímir said they must have a place to live, so he just called it a village but, for all I know, the giants might live in big caves with hidden entrances.
+I just hope that isn’t the case.